akeneo/pim-api-docs/content/rest-api/resources.md

 ### Asset tags (since 2.1 and EE only) _- Deprecated_

 ::: warning
 This resource is **deprecated**.
 It means that it will be removed in the next PIM version, aka the 4.0.
 As a result, from now on, all the endpoints regarding this resource are deprecated.
+To understand why, we recommend you to read this [Medium post](https://medium.com/akeneo-labs/between-stability-and-innovation-c2d2dd61a804), we wrote on this special occasion.
-Since the 3.2, you can handle your assets thanks to the Asset Manager, the brand new efficient way to manage your product assets within the PIM.
+Also, did you know that since the 3.2, you can handle your assets thanks to the Asset Manager, the brand new efficient way to manage your product assets within the PIM.
 In the Asset Manager, tags can be modelized thanks to a [single or multiple options attribute](/documentation/asset-manager.html#the-single-and-multiple-options-attributes) in your [asset family](/documentation/asset-manager.html#the-asset-family).
 [Eager to know more about the Asset Manager?
 It's right here!](/documentation/asset-manager.html#concepts-resources)
 :::